metadings/clrzmq-test/README.md

 Please setup the ZeroMQ assembly binding, by either adding the project ZeroMQ, or by adding the reference ZeroMQ.dll.

 ZeroMQ is built in AnyCPU and running on both Windows and Linux, x86 and amd64.
-Actually I need some developers and testers for other platforms and CVersion's.

-You can run this project by command line: ./ZeroMQ.Test.exe
+You can run this project by command line `./ZeroMQ.Test.exe`

 	Usage: ./ZeroMQ.Test.exe [--option=+] [--option=tcp://192.168.1.1:8080] <command> World Edward Ulrich